-Dr. Machiela received his M.P.H. in epidemiology from the University of Michigan and his Sc.D. in epidemiology from the Harvard T.H.
+Dr. Machiela received his M.P.H. in epidemiology from the University of Michigan, Ann Arbor, and his Sc.D. in epidemiology from the Harvard T.H.
 Chan School of Public Health.
 His doctoral thesis focused on germline genetics and prostate cancer risk.
-Dr. Machiela joined the Laboratory of Translational Genomics as a postdoctoral fellow in 2012, and transitioned to the Laboratory of Genetic Susceptibility in 2015.
+Dr. Machiela joined the Laboratory of Translational Genomics as a postdoctoral fellow in 2012 and transitioned to the Laboratory of Genetic Susceptibility in 2015.
 In 2016, he was promoted to research fellow.
-Dr. Machiela was appointed to the position of Earl Stadtman Tenure-Track Investigator in 2017.
+Dr. Machiela was appointed to the position of Earl Stadtman Tenure-Track Investigator in the Integrative Tumor Epidemiology Branch in 2017.

-Dr. Machiela’s research is focused on elucidating the role of germline variation and somatic mosaicism in cancer risk.
-He is leading studies of large-scale genetic mosaicism to investigate the causes of acquired mosaic alterations and their impact on cancer risk.
-He also conducts and analyzes genetic association studies to elucidate the underlying genetic architecture of different cancers (e.g. pediatric and common adult cancers).
+Dr. Machiela’s research is focused on understanding the role of inherited variation and acquired mutations in cancer risk.
+He is leading studies of large-scale genetic mosaicism to investigate the causes of acquired mosaic chromosomal alterations and their impact on cancer risk.
+He also conducts and analyzes genetic association studies to investigate the underlying genetic architecture of different cancers (e.g., pediatric and adult cancers).

 Genetic mosaicism results from an acquired DNA mutation that is present in some of the body's cells but not in others.
 A person with mosaicism has a mixture of normal and mutated cells.
-Dr. Machiela has published findings that estimate the frequency and distribution of mosaicism in existing genotyped collections of blood and buccal DNA.
-He is utilizing an unparalleled set of genotype data – 200,000 DCEG samples, 500,000 genotyped samples from the UK Biobank, and a merged international mosaicism consortium of over 1 million samples – to expand the size and scope of his research on mosaicism and cancer risk.
+Dr. Machiela has published findings that estimate the frequency and distribution of mosaicism in existing genotyped populations of blood and buccal DNA.
+His research utilizes existing genotype data from DCEG studies and merged international consortia to enable well-powered investigations of mosaicism and cancer risk.

 Relatively little is known of the mechanisms that initiate and select for mosaic alterations.
-Results from previous work suggests inherited germline variation (e.g. at TCL1A) or environmental exposures (e.g. smoking) may predispose to mosaicism.
-Dr. Machiela is utilizing genotyped samples from the UK Biobank and other datasets to examine endogenous and exogenous factors influencing acquisition of detectible mosaicism.
+Results from his previous work suggests inherited germline variation (e.g., at TCL1A) or environmental exposures (e.g., smoking) may predispose to mosaicism.
+Dr. Machiela is utilizing genotyped samples from DCEG special exposure and disease populations to examine endogenous and exogenous factors influencing acquisition of detectible mosaicism.

 Acquired mosaic alterations have abundant potential to inform cancer etiology and drive oncogenic change.
-Dr. Machiela has found evidence to suggest that mosaicism increases cancer risk for hematologic malignancies and select solid tumor subtypes.
-He will continue to examine the influence of mosaicism on cancer risk in various populations and tissue types.
+Dr. Machiela has found evidence suggesting mosaicism increases cancer risk for hematologic malignancies and select solid tumor subtypes.
+His research program continues to examine the influence of mosaicism on cancer risk in special exposure populations and various tissue types.

 Genetic Architecture of Cancer

 Dr. Machiela and colleagues have published several genome-wide association studies (GWAS) of common adult cancers.
-He is working to better understand the genomic architecture of cancer by performing genetic association studies in pediatric cancers, expanding association studies to incorporate whole-exome/genome sequencing data, and combining data on germline and somatic variation to better understand cancer genetic etiology and improve risk prediction.
+He is working to better understand the genomic architecture of cancer by performing genetic association studies in pediatric cancers and combining data on germline and somatic variation to better understand cancer genetic etiology and improve risk prediction.

 To request an interview with NCI researchers, contact the NCI Office of Media Relations.